XconTechnology/emchub/replit.md

     - **Admin Features**:
         - Admin Support Tickets dashboard to view all user support tickets
         - Search and filter by status and priority
-        - Assign tickets to staff members
+        - Assign tickets to verified vendors (enables vendors to help solve user problems)
         - Update ticket status (open → pending → closed)
         - Change ticket priority
         - Console logging for new tickets (ready for email notification integration)